Cadiboo/Example-Mod/README.md

 Download the repository, follow the directions to install Forge from the README.txt in the root directory and you're ready to go!
 ### Eclipse Preferences
 If you are using eclipse you can go to Preferences and import the helpful-eclipse-preferences file which contains preferences that set up the Java Code Formatter to auto-format your code
+### Changing your username
+You can change your username by launching Minecraft with the `-username` argument.
+You can do this in eclipse by going to Run > Run Configurations > YOUR CONFIGURATION > Arguments and putting  `-username YOUR USERNAME` into the text box